chapel-lang/chapel/doc/rst/tools/chpl-language-server/chpl-language-server.rst

    to crash or hang.

 * Type Information
    ``CLS`` can resolve the type of a symbol and allow jumping to type definitions.
 * Type Inlays
    Type information can be displayed inline as an inlay hint.
 This is on-by-default, but can be disabled with ``--no-type-inlays``.
 * Param Inlays
    ``param`` values can be computed and displayed inline as inlay hints.
 This is on-by-default, but can be disabled with ``--no-param-inlays``.
 * Evaluated Tooltips
    ``param`` values can also be computed and displayed as tooltips.
 This is on-by-default, but can be disabled with ``--no-evaluate-expressions``.
 * Call Inlays
    Named arguments can be displayed inline as inlay hints.
 This is on-by-default, but can be disabled with ``--no-literal-arg-inlays``.
 * Dead Code

-  Dead code can be highlighted.
+   Dyno can determine compile-time dead code, which ``CLS`` highlights in the editor.
 This is on-by-default, but can be disabled with ``--no-dead-code``.

-* Generic Instantiation
+* Generic Instantiations
    ``CLS`` can show the various instantiations of a generic function.
 This is on-by-default.
 * Call Hierarchy

-  Some editors support showing a call hierarchy for a symbol, both inbound calls and outbound calls. ``CLS`` supports this basic feature, as well as enabled some additional features for this with generic functions.
+   Some editors support showing a call hierarchy for a symbol, both inbound calls and outbound calls. ``CLS`` supports this basic feature, as well as enabling some additional features for this with generic functions.

 Configuring Chapel Projects
 ---------------------------

-Many Chapel projects are organized in a way that is not immediately understandable bg ``CLS``.
-For example, a project may have multiple source directories with any variety of build systems (``make``, ``mason``, etc.). ``CLS`` can be configured to understand the structure of a Chapel project by creating a ``.cls-commands.json`` file in the root of the project.
+Many Chapel projects are organized in a way that is not immediately understandable by ``CLS``.
+For example, a project may have multiple source directories with any variety of build systems (``make``, ``mason``, etc.).
+``CLS`` can be configured to understand the structure of a Chapel project by creating a ``.cls-commands.json`` file in the root of the project.
 This is done automatically when ``chpl-shim`` is used to build a project.

 .. note::